$K_{r,s}$ graph bootstrap percolation: Introduction

 \subsection{Remarks on the proof}

 Our proof of the lower bound in Theorem \ref{thm:sun9pmaprl} is based on the witness set algorithm introduced in \cite{balogh2012graph}.
 The main idea involves two steps.
-The first step is to show that if a graph $K_{r,s}$ percolates then there exists an witness set satisfying certain extremal properties.
-The second step is to show that if $p$ is below a certain threshold then there is no such set with high probability,that is, with probability going to one as the size of the graph goes to infinity.
-Although we use the same algorithm to establish the extremal properties of the witness set, the steps involved are different from $K_r$, and the analysis of the algorithm leads to different optimization problem than in case of $K_r$.
-Surprisingly the condition required to establish the lower bound for $K_{r,s}$ using witness set algorithm is also necessary to show that $K_{r,s}$ is balanced.
+The first step is to show that if a graph $G$ percolates under the $K_{r,s}$-bootstrap process on $K_n$ then there exists an witness set (see Section \ref{thusep724pm} for the precise definition) satisfying certain extremal properties.
+The second step is to show that if $p$ is below a certain threshold then there is no such set with high probability, that is, with probability going to one as the size of the graph goes to infinity.
+Although we use the same algorithm to establish the extremal properties of the witness set, the steps involved are different from those used in \cite{balogh2012graph} to prove bounds on the $K_r$-bootstrap process, and the analysis of the algorithm leads to a different optimization problem than in the case of $K_r$.
+Interestingly the condition required to establish the lower bound for $K_{r,s}$ using the witness set algorithm is also necessary to show that $K_{r,s}$ is balanced.
 Our lower bound works for $r,s\geq 3$.
 The upper bound directly uses Proposition 3 from \cite{balogh2012graph}.
-In order to check the assumptions in their proposition the upper bound is valid for $r\geq4$ and $s\geq 3$.
+The assumptions in their proposition are valid when $r\geq4$ and $s\geq 3$.